janblok/angular2java/README.md

-# Angular 2 application writing with GWT 2.8-SNAPSHOT
+# Java Angular 2 application utilizing the GWT 2.8-beta1 compiler

-It's time to try it !
 Angular 2 has been wrapped around Typescript and Dart because those languages offer code generation (for component metadata).

-GWT also can do code generation, with the standard Java JSR-269...
+Java has the standard Java JSR-269...

-So this project is a try to integrate Angular 2 and GWT in a way that is pleasant for the developper.
+So this project is a try to integrate Angular 2 and Java via the GWT compiler in a way that is pleasant for the developper.

-**This project will move a lot during the next few days, so don't expect complete consistency between the code and the README...
-You should prefer going to see the code !!!**

-Thanks !

 ## Demo

 A demo is available [here](http://lteconsulting.fr/angular2-gwt/).

-**Note**: That's really the beginning, more is going to come.
-But at this stage, this project proves the feasibility of such things.

 ## Instructions

-Checkout this repository, then :
+Checkout this repo, then :

-		# go to the web app resource directory
-		cd angular2-gwt/angular2-gwt/src/main/webapp

-		# fetches the angular libraries (~ 50 Mo)
-		# note : you need npm for this to work !
-		npm install

-Now that the Angular files have been loaded, you just need to compile the project :

-		cd ../../../..
 		mvn clean install

-Now, you can run the project either by dropping the `index.html` file into a browser, or by running the super dev mode :

-		cd angular2-gwt
+		cd angular2-gwt-sample
-		mvn gwt:run
+		mvn gwt:run (or mvn jetty:run-war)

 Go to your browser and it should work !

+When loading the source in eclipse, don't forget to enable code generation on the angular2-gwt-sample project!

 ## Explanation